1 – Wait Up To Drink Your Wine in France

 It is standard manners for Frenchmen to fill the glasses of the women sitting next to them.

-Although this changes more and more, old manners dictate that a woman doesn’t help herself to alcoholic drinks.
+Although this changes more and more, old French table etiquette dictate that a woman doesn’t help herself to alcoholic drinks.

 If there are only women at the table, then one will just pick up the bottle and serve everybody.
-But if there is a man around, it’s his job to do it.
+But if there is a man around, it’s “considered” his job to do it.
+Like holding the door…

 However, whomever serves a drink should never only pour their own glass, but always offer around, wine and water alike.